zevv/mathpipe/README.md

 ## Usage

 Mathpipe takes one or more expressions as command line arguments and reads data from standard input.
-The numbers found in each lines are available as variables for the expressions through the notation `$1` .. `$9`.
+The input can contain anything, and is scanned for everything resembling decimal or hexadecimal numbers.
+The numbers found in each lines are available as variables for the expressions through the variables `$1`
+.. `$9`.

 The expressions can contain the usual arithmatic and binary operators and allow calling of various built-in functions as described below.